FHIR/vscode-fsh/README.md

 Note that you must have SUSHI installed locally in order for the task to run successfully.
 See [SUSHI Installation instructions](https://fshschool.org/docs/sushi/installation/) for help installing.

+## Conversion from FHIR Json to FSH and from FSH to FHIR Json

+Right-clicking on a `.fsh` file and then selecting the option "FSH to FHIR JSON" from the context menu will convert this FSH file to a FHIR JSON file.
+The FHIR JSON file will be created in memory in a separate file tab.

+Right-clicking on a `.json` file that contains a FHIR resource and then selecting the option "FHIR to FSH" from the context menu will convert this JSON FHIR file to a FSH file.
+The FSH file will be created in memory in a separate file tab.

 ## Instructions for Developers

 ### Intro to FSH VS Code Extension Development